One Direction Babies: Soon Liam Payne And Cheryl Cole Will Have A Child And Louis Tomlinson Shows Off Freddie

 — Briana Jungwirth (@brianajungwir20) December 26, 2016

-One Direction’s Liam Payne and his lovely lady Cheryl Cole have not officially commented on the pregnancy.
-Any information on an exact due date is speculative, but there are plenty of guesses out there, some fans even speculate the baby has already been born according to Look, while The Mirror says the baby is believed to be due in March.
+One Direction’s Liam Payne and his lovely lady, Cheryl Cole, have not officially commented on the pregnancy.
+Any information on an exact due date is speculative, but there are plenty of guesses out there, and some fans even speculate the baby has already been born, according to Look, while The Mirror says the baby is believed to be due in March.

-Louis Tomlinson and Freddie’s mom Briana Jungwirth have been posting photos of One Direction’s first baby, Freddie Tomlinson, on social media.
+Louis Tomlinson and Freddie’s mom, Briana Jungwirth, have been posting photos of One Direction’s first baby, Freddie Tomlinson, on social media.
 This could give Liam Payne at least some idea of what to expect.
-Months ago Liam called Lewis and asked a lot of baby questions, leading Louis Tomlinson to suspect Cheryl Cole might be pregnant.
+Months ago, Liam called Lewis and asked a lot of baby questions, leading Louis Tomlinson to suspect Cheryl Cole might be pregnant.

 Happy Birthday to Freddie’s dear father @Louis_Tomlinson.
 I hope you’re having a great day ❤#HappyBirthdayLouisTomlinson pic.twitter.com/u6XZTRJpUU